 23. You must post prices and trading name clearly and provide information about your methods of production.

-25. You will pay the Company all market fees on demand, including any fee we may request when you fail to attend Market without giving us at least ten days’ notice.
+25. You will pay the Company all market fees due to us, including any fee we may request if you fail to attend Market without giving us at least ten days’ notice.
 The Company will have total discretion to set the level of fees payable by the Producer.
 The Company reserves the right to audit your takings in a manner of its own choosing, and you must allow and facilitate any such audit.
 You agree to allow the Company to take payment from your bank account by direct debit.
 You agree to authorise the appropriate direct debit mandate and not to cancel it while you continue to trade with the Company.
 Any payment disputes should be resolved with the Company’s head office who will make appropriate refunds if required.
 You agree that if any direct debit payment fails owing to insufficient funds in your bank account you will make immediate payment by credit card.
 The Company may suspend your attendance until the debt has been cleared.

 26. You must hold adequate insurance to trade with the public and must present an appropriate current certificate of public liability insurance to the Company immediately on demand.
 By agreeing to these Rules you further agree that the Company and its Directors are not liable for any claims, losses, damage, injury, costs, charges, liability, or exposure arising from your trading with us.

 27. You permit us to exchange information about your business with Trading Standards and Environmental Health officers.